Signaturgruppen-A-S/signaturgruppen-broker-documentation/sessions.md

 After calling the Logout API endpoint the ID token should be discarded.

-Signaturgruppen Broker will ensure to call required logout endpoints at the external identity provider if required.
+Signaturgruppen Broker will ensure to call the backchannel logout endpoint at the external identity provider if configured in ADM-UI.

-# Single-Sign-On and Single-Log-Out (SSO and SLO)
+# Service Provider SSO and SLO

-Signaturgruppen Broker supports various setups utilizing SSO either directly through Signaturgruppen Broker or identity providers like MitID.

-This section will be updated at a later stage.
-Contact Signaturgruppen if you plan on utilizing SSO either directly through Signaturgruppen Broker or via MitID.
+By default a OIDC clients, identified by their client_id GUID, has their own local SSO which is not shared with any other integrations.

+Signaturgruppen Broker supports setting clients to join a SSO defined by the Service Provider under which they belong in the ADM-UI.
+In doing so, these clients will automatically join and share the sessions being setup by the joined clients from the same service provider, enabling full SSO and SLO between these integrations.

+It is recommended to support the backchannel logout endpoint and configure this for each participating client that joins a service provider SSO setup, in order to support a strong and flexible SLO mechanism.